Downspout diverters make it incredibly simple to get started with rainwater harvesting.

 However, the diverter does have one other nice feature: its outlet is a standard garden hose connection.
 This is great if your rain barrels are far from the downspout.

-Unfortunately, as with the Fiskars, the diverter sits over the downspout rather than inside it, meaning leaks can occur.
+Unfortunately, the diverter sits over the downspout rather than inside it, meaning leaks can occur.
 Still, it works well and is a good pick if you don’t want to bother adding a hose adapter to an outlet.

 - Has filter